7aitsev/ansible-tuto/step-07/README.md

 ## Reverting when things go wrong

 A word of warning: there's no magic here.
-The previous error was not ansible's fault.
+The previous error was not Ansible's fault.
 It's not a backup system, and it can't rollback all things.
 It's your job to make sure your playbooks are safe.
 Ansible just doesn't know how to revert the effects of `a2ensite awesome-app`.